Frilled Dragon (Frilled Neck Lizard) vs Fire Skink: Complete Comparison (2026)

 Feeding and Nutrition Comparison

 Comparing the feeding needs of Frilled Dragon (Frilled Neck Lizard) and Fire Skink reveals practical lifestyle differences.
 Frilled Dragon (Frilled Neck Lizard)'s 24-36 inches (60-90 cm) frame and moderate energy demands require specific caloric targeting, while Fire Skink's Medium (12-15 in) build and moderate activity level call for different nutritional proportions.
 Feeding frequency, portion control challenges, and diet sensitivity patterns vary between these reptiles.
-Frilled Dragon (Frilled Neck Lizard)'s health profile (Metabolic Bone Disease (MBD), Respiratory Infections) may necessitate prescription or limited-ingredient diets, while Fire Skink's predispositions (breed-specific conditions) have their own dietary implications.
+Frilled Dragon (Frilled Neck Lizard)'s health profile (Metabolic Bone Disease (MBD), Respiratory Infections) may necessitate prescription or limited-ingredient diets, while Fire Skink's predispositions (species-specific conditions) have their own dietary implications.
 The lifetime food cost differential between these two reptiles can reach thousands of dollars depending on diet quality and health-driven modifications.

 Living Space and Habitat Requirements